Intervention/docs/image/getting_started/formats.md

 # Image Formats

 The readable image formats depend on the choosen driver (GD or Imagick) and your local configuration.
-As writable output Intervention Image currently supports the following major format.
+By default Intervention Image currently supports the following major formats.

 <table>
     <tr>